China to sanction Lockheed Martin over Taiwan arms sale

-BEIJING (REUTERS) - China will put sanctions on Lockheed Martin for involvement in the latest US arms sale to Chinese-claimed Taiwan, China said on Tuesday, adding tension to its troubled relationship with the United States.
+BEIJING • China will put sanctions on Lockheed Martin for its involvement in the latest US arms sale to Chinese-claimed Taiwan, Beijing said yesterday, adding tension to its troubled relationship with the United States.

-The US weapons maker is the main contractor for a US$620 million (S$864.43 million) upgrade package for Taiwan’s Patriot surface-to-air missiles, which the US government approved last week.
+The US weapons maker is the main contractor for a US$620 million (S$864 million) upgrade package for Taiwan's Patriot surface-to-air missiles, which the US government approved last week.

-Chinese foreign ministry spokesman Zhao Lijian called on the United States to stop selling weapons to Taiwan to "avoid further harming Sino-US ties and peace and stability in the Taiwan Strait".
+Chinese Foreign Ministry spokesman Zhao Lijian also called on the United States to stop selling weapons to Taiwan to "avoid further harming Sino-US ties and peace and stability in the Taiwan Strait".

 "In order to safeguard the country's interests, China has decided to take necessary steps, and put sanctions on the main contractor for this sale, Lockheed Martin," Mr Zhao told reporters, without giving details.